chrisallmark/JIRA.Teamboard/README.md

 JIRA.Teamboard
 ==============

 The JIRA Teamboard is an electronic information radiator that displays vital data about the progress of a development team.
-Traditional agile wallboards use index cards or sticky notes on a wall and the information can become stale very quickly however the JIRA Teamboard is continually updated with in real-time ensuring that the team are always aware of the current state of play.
+Traditional agile wallboards use index cards or sticky notes on a wall and the information can become stale very quickly however the JIRA Teamboard is continually updated in real-time ensuring that the team are always aware of the current state of play.

 It's similar to a scoreboard at a sporting event - it's been designed to be highly visible and easy to understand for anyone walking and it can complement or entirely replace a traditional agile wallboard.
 To continue with the sports analogy it's also a useful tool for "post-match analysis" during team retrospectives to identify areas for improvement.